-Hit effects are done in blueprints and also maps the name of a Physical Material to its sound cue and particle effect.
-The particle effect can be empty.
-If using BP_MP_Projectile_Base, you can create a child class and override the path to the table.
+Hit effects are done in blueprints and also maps the name of a Physical Material to its sound cue, particle effect, and decal.
+It is recommended to create your own hit effects table, or possibly copy the whole plugin to a project plugin so updates do not override your changes.